R-01

 Plain Language

-Developers must report every safety incident to the attorney general within 72 hours of learning of it or of learning enough facts to form a reasonable belief one occurred.
-The report must include the date, the statutory basis for classifying it as a safety incident, and a plain-language description.
-Safety incidents include actual critical harm events as well as precursor events — autonomous model behavior, model weight theft or unauthorized access, and unauthorized model use — if they provide demonstrable evidence of increased critical-harm risk.
-The 72-hour clock starts at knowledge or reasonable belief, whichever is earlier.
+Developers must report every safety incident to the attorney general within 72 hours of learning of the incident or forming a reasonable belief that one occurred.
+The report must include the date, the statutory basis for why the event qualifies as a safety incident, and a plain-language description.
+A safety incident includes actual critical harm events as well as precursor events — autonomous model behavior, model weight theft or unauthorized access, and unauthorized use — that provide demonstrable evidence of increased critical harm risk.
+The 72-hour clock starts on knowledge or constructive knowledge, whichever is earlier.

 A developer must disclose each safety incident affecting the artificial intelligence model to the attorney general within 72 hours of the date the developer learns of the safety incident or within 72 hours of the date the developer learns sufficient facts to establish a reasonable belief that a safety incident has occurred.
 The disclosure must include: (1) the date of the safety incident; (2) the reasons the safety incident qualifies as a safety incident as defined in this section; and (3) a short statement describing in plain language the safety incident.